HDSC-Nijmegen/Ward-registers/README.md

-#csv - ttl conversion script.
+#csv - ttl conversion script

 The R-file transforms the Surinamese ward registers into RDF according to the Persons in Context (PiCo) schema.

 #source data